 - ½ lb seafood (optional; clams, oysters, scallops, crab meat, baby shrimp all work well)

 - 1 Tbsp fresh parsley

 - ½ tsp salt

-- ¼ tsp pepper
+- ¼ tsp ground black pepper

 - Sauté bacon in a large soup pot over medium-high heat until crispy, 3-4 minutes.
 Remove the bacon from the pot and place on a plate.
 Drain all but 1 Tbsp bacon grease from the pot.
 Add diced onions and celery to the bacon grease in the pot.
 Sauté over medium heat until soft, 3-4 minutes.
 Add potatoes.
 Saute 1-2 minutes.

 - Reduce the heat to low.
 Add the flour and stir, cooking until the flour is completely moistened.